and can be far more effective than you may think.

 For some people, they experience relief while they’re laying in the chair.
 In many cases, it is most effective to receive regular treatments over an extended period of time (e.g. 10 treatments over 3-10 weeks as an initial course of treatment) which enables us to build momentum for your healing.
 Acupuncture has a cumulative effect that works best with consistency.

 You don’t have to have any specific condition to be treated, either.
 You might just want to maintain optimal health and balance your mood.
 Many patients report increased energy, reduced stress, better sleep, and improved immune function.

 $20-40 Sliding Scale: You Decide What You Pay

 Chico Community Acupuncture charges between $20-$40 sliding scale per treatment.
-Naturally, not all patients pay the average of $30.
-Some pay more and some pay less.
-We want you to pay what you can afford, which might change over time.
+Although the average cost of treatment is $30, we NEVER want cost to be a reason for you not to get treated.
+Please pay what you are able to afford to be able to come in often enough to get better.
+That’s why we have a sliding scale.
 Your treatment is not affected by how much you pay.
 A $10 first-visit fee applies to new patients.

 Pro Tip: For chronic conditions, watch for improvements in sleep, mood, and energy.